Specification-Driven Generation and Evaluation of Discrete-Event World Models via the DEVS Formalism: Experiments

 A key architectural advantage of \methodname{} is its ability to decouple the synthesis process, which permits the parallel execution of structural planning and atomic model implementation.
-Predicated on the standard modeling practice where a coupled model aggregates at least two subcomponents, the depth of the system hierarchy grows logarithmically with the total number of components $N$.
+Predicated on the standard modeling practice where a coupled model aggregates at least two subcomponents (i.e., a branching factor $b \ge 2$), the depth of the system hierarchy grows logarithmically with the total number of components $N$.
 Consequently, the theoretical synthesis latency is governed by the critical path of this hierarchy rather than the sequential accumulation of all tasks.
 This structural property reduces the time complexity from linear $O(N)$ (characteristic of serial approaches), to logarithmic $O(\log N)$.

-To validate this, we conducted an ablation study using GPT-5.2 on the \methodname{} framework, comparing the wall-clock time of Serial execution versus Parallel execution.
-As shown in Figure~\ref{fig:parallel_ablation}, we analyze the speed-up across the two phases:
+To validate this, we conducted an ablation study using GPT-5.2 on the \methodname{} framework, comparing the wall-clock time of serial execution versus parallel execution.
+Figure~\ref{fig:parallel_ablation} reports the speed-up across the two stages.

-\begin{itemize} \item Planning Phase: Theoretically, the recursive planning algorithm allows independent branches of the system hierarchy to be decomposed concurrently.
+\textbf{Structural Planning Stage.} Theoretically, the recursive planning algorithm allows independent branches of the system hierarchy to be decomposed concurrently.
 However, as observed in Figure~\ref{fig:parallel_ablation}, the empirical speedup is modest.
 This is primarily due to the scale of our current benchmark scenarios: the system hierarchies are relatively shallow, meaning the overhead of network requests and thread management outweighs the benefits of parallelizing the lightweight component classification tasks.
 We expect this speedup to become significant only in much larger, deeply nested systems.

-\item Generation Phase: The acceleration is substantial, achieving a $\sim 4.7\times$ speedup.
+\textbf{Behavioral Synthesizing Stage.} The acceleration is substantial, achieving a $\sim 4.7\times$ speedup.
 Since atomic models (leaf nodes) encapsulate the bulk of the complex logic (state transitions and logic implementation), their generation is the computational bottleneck.
-Our framework successfully isolates these tasks, allowing them to be synthesized simultaneously. \end{itemize}
+Our framework successfully isolates these tasks, allowing them to be synthesized simultaneously.

-This result proves the scalability of DEVS-Gen. While standard agentic loops face super-linear growth in time and context costs as system complexity increases, our modular approach ensures that the synthesis time grows logarithmically, making it feasible for large-scale world modeling.
+This result proves the scalability of \methodname.
+While standard agentic loops face super-linear growth in time and context costs as system complexity increases, our modular approach ensures that the synthesis time grows logarithmically, making it feasible for large-scale world modeling.